NOAA-GFDL/ESM4/README.md

 This model was originally compiled and run with the intel16 compiler.
 It is recommended that you compile with an intel compiler.
 Makefiles have been included in the *exec/* folder.
 There are several option for compiling, which can be found in the template/intel.mk.
+You may need to edit the template/intel.mk to update the compiler names or add any CPPDEF options specific for your system.
 The most common compile with optimizations on and with openmp would be
 ```bash
 cd exec
 make OPENMP=on